Ewenwan/PythonRobotics/README.md

 In this simulation N = 10, however, you can change it.

-## Arm navigation with obstacle avoidance
+## Arm navigation with obstacle avoidance   臂导航避障

 Arm navigation with obstacle avoidance simulation.

 ![3](https://github.com/AtsushiSakai/PythonRoboticsGifs/raw/master/ArmNavigation/arm_obstacle_navigation/animation.gif)

-# Aerial Navigation
+# Aerial Navigation   航空导航

-## drone 3d trajectory following
+## drone 3d trajectory following   无人机三维轨迹跟踪

 This is a 3d trajectory following simulation for a quadrotor.

 ![3](https://github.com/AtsushiSakai/PythonRoboticsGifs/raw/master/AerialNavigation/drone_3d_trajectory_following/animation.gif)

-## rocket powered landing
+## rocket powered landing   降落

 This is a 3d trajectory generation simulation for a rocket powered landing.